MystenLabs/sui/doc/src/learn/tokenomics/index.md

 title: Learning Sui Tokenomics
 ---

 Sui’s tokenomics are designed at the frontier of economic blockchain research, aiming to deliver an economic ecosystem and financial plumbing at par with Sui’s leading engineering design.
+For further details, refer to the tokenomics white paper: [The Sui Smart Contracts Platform: Economics and Incentives](https://github.com/MystenLabs/sui/blob/main/doc/paper/tokenomics.pdf).

 This page includes a high-level overview of Sui’s economic model.